borgbase/ansible-role-borgbackup/README.md

 Works great with [BorgBase.com](https://www.borgbase.com) - Simple and Secure Hosting for your Borg Repositories.
 To manage BorgBase repos via Ansible, also see Andy Hawkins' [BorgBase Collection](https://galaxy.ansible.com/adhawkins/borgbase).

 Main features:
+- Install Borg and Borgmatic from PyPi or distro package
-- Set up Borg and Borgmatic
+- Set up Borgmatic config
-- Schedule regular backups using Cron or Systemd timer.
+- Schedule regular backups using Cron or Systemd timer

 ## Example Playbook with root as backup user and Cron timer